Pylons/pylonsrtd/index.rst

     the debug toolbar, mailer, and transaction manager.

 :ref:`Pylons Project Library Package Documentation <pylons-project-library-package-documentation>`
-    A list of several packages under the Pylons Project that are not Pyramid Add-ons.
+    A list of packages under the Pylons Project that are useful outside of Pyramid.

 :ref:`Pylons (the web framework) Documentation <the-pylons-project>`
     Documentation of Pylons (the web framework).